dsmiff/T14t-Analysis/README.md

 T1t1t-Analysis
 =============

-Note: These codes are old and buggy.
-  An updated version is located in the VBF_H repository, labelled ExampleT1t1tAnalysis.C and ExampleT1t1tAnalysis.h
+Note: These codes are old, buggy and generally just shite An updated version is located in the SUSY repository, labelled ExampleT1t1tAnalysis.C and ExampleT1t1tAnalysis.h